 a) Were there any export taxes on the exports of grinding balls during the investigation period?

-Response: Yes.
-The export taxes on the exports of grinding balls is \%.
+There were no export taxes on exports of grinding balls during the investigation period.

 b) What was the VAT rebate applicable to grinding balls exports during the investigation period?